Why Uber & Lyft Drivers Should NOT Sign the Class Action Suit

 Payouts: Class action suits may include hundreds of thousands of other drivers.
 In these cases, payouts may be as little as a few hundred dollars per driver — perhaps less after legal costs.
 Class action lawsuits benefit the attorneys involved- individual lawsuits allow for personal service based on individual circumstance.
 Individual arbitration can increase your payout, and in some cases, can even pay for the costs to arbitrate.

-Ultimately, if you believe you have a case against Uber or Lyft due to underpayment, misclassification, mistreatment, or any other grievance, individual binding arbitration may be the best way to get the compensation you deserve.
+Ultimately, if you believe you have a case against Uber or Lyft due to underpayment, misclassification, mistreatment, individual binding arbitration may be the best way to get the compensation you deserve.

 B|B Law Group is Here to Represent You